GregoryBolshakov/MemoryatorUE/README.md

 This is a multiplayer game inspired by Minecraft and Don't Starve created using Unreal Engine 5.

 The world is infinite and procedurally generated.
 It has 3 different biomes.
-Repeated objects like trees and grass are effectively rendered in a single call.
+Repeated objects like trees and grass are effectively rendered in a single draw call.
 The game has a system of roads and settlements.

 ![WorldExplore](https://github.com/user-attachments/assets/b8c6c534-af24-4205-837e-2019ba2fb7f0)
 ![ChunkSystem](https://github.com/user-attachments/assets/0dc94780-fb81-4d95-848e-90c4a113c7e8)